slawomir-pryczek/ethereum_address/README.md

 # ethereum_address
-Create ethereum based addresses, without additional dependencies
+Create ethereum based addresses, without additional dependencies.
+Convert ethereum private key to wallet address.

 Ethereum addresses are based on secp256k1 elliptic curve.
 The curve has 3 elements:
   - X/Y elements which are the curve's public key.